U.S. Automotive Market Size, Global Analysis with Growth Factors, 2026-2034

 A few of the key players in the market are BYD; General Motors; Honda Motor Company; Hyundai Motor Company; Mercedes-Benz; Nissan Motor Co., Ltd.; Stellantis N.V.; Suzuki Motor Corporation; Tesla; and Toyota Motor Corporation; and Volkswagen.

-The commercial vehicle segment accounted for the largest revenue share in 2024.
+The ICE vehicle segment accounted for the largest revenue share of 54.0% in 2025.